Skip to content

 Busting 7 of the Most Common Workforce Development Software and Program Myths

-We’re busting 7 big myths in workforce development—and showing how modern digital and data infrastructure tools help increase coordination, efficiency, and deliver business insights instead of hitting roadblocks"
+We’re busting 7 big myths in workforce development—and showing how workforce development software helps increase coordination, efficiency, and deliver business insights instead of hitting roadblocks.

 Many organizations stick to spreadsheets to house their workforce data because they’re familiar and “free.”
 It feels adequate to track learners, programs, and outcomes in rows and columns, until you try sharing them across partners, updating them in real time, or reconciling different versions.